o3de/o3de.org/content/docs/userguide/assets/bundle/tutorial-multiple-bundles.md

 ---
-description: ' Learn how to create separate asset bundles for a release build with multiple game levels in &ALY;. '
+description: ' Learn how to create separate asset bundles for a release build with multiple game levels in Lumberyard. '
 title: Creating Multiple Asset Bundles
 ---
 # Creating Multiple Asset Bundles {#asset-bundler-tutorial-multiple-bundles}